-- 4.11.4 Illuminated Signs.
-Illuminated signs shall meet the requirements set forth in the Signs section (5.7) of these Zoning Regulations. - 4.11.5 Roads or Highways Lighting.
-Roads or Highways lighting shall meet the standards set forth in the Town's Public Works Specifications. - 4.11.6 Lighting of Gasoline Station Aprons and Canopies.
+- 4.10.4 Illuminated Signs.
+Illuminated signs shall meet the requirements set forth in the Signs section (5.7) of these Zoning Regulations. - 4.10.5 Roads or Highways Lighting.
+Roads or Highways lighting shall meet the standards set forth in the Town's Public Works Specifications. - 4.10.6 Lighting of Gasoline Station Aprons and Canopies.
 Lighting levels on gasoline station aprons and under canopies shall be adequate to facilitate the activities taking place in such locations.
 Lighting of such areas shall not be used to attract attention to the businesses.
 Signs allowed under the appropriate section of these Zoning Regulations shall be used for that purpose. - a) Areas on the apron away from the gasoline pump islands, used for parking or vehicle storage, shall be illuminated in accordance with the requirements for parking areas set forth elsewhere in this Section. - b) Areas around the pump islands and under canopies shall be illuminated so that the minimum horizontal illuminance is at least 1.0 foot-candle and no more than 2.0 foot-candles.
 The uniformity ratio (ratio of average to minimum illuminance) shall not exceed 4:1. - c) Light fixtures mounted on canopies shall be recessed so that the lens cover is flush with the bottom surface (ceiling) of the canopy. - d) As an alternative (or supplement) to recessed lights, indirect lighting may be used where light is reflected down from the bottom of the canopy.
-In this case light fixtures must be shielded so that direct illumination is focused exclusively on the underside of the canopy. - e) Lights shall not be mounted on the top or sides of the canopy, and the sides (fascias) of the canopy shall not be illuminated. - 4.11.7 Lighting of Building Facades and Roofs.
+In this case light fixtures must be shielded so that direct illumination is focused exclusively on the underside of the canopy. - e) Lights shall not be mounted on the top or sides of the canopy, and the sides (fascias) of the canopy shall not be illuminated. - 4.10.7 Lighting of Building Facades and Roofs.
 With the exception of structures having exceptional symbolic (i.e. churches and/or public buildings) or historic significance in the community, exterior building facades shall not be illuminated.
-When buildings having symbolic or historic significance are to be illuminated, a design for the illumination shall be approved by the DRB, after public hearing, and the following provisions shall be met: - a) The maximum illumination on any vertical surface or angular roof surface shall not exceed 2.5 footcandles. - b) Lighting fixtures shall be carefully located, aimed and shielded so that light is directed only onto the building facade.
-Lighting fixtures shall not be directed towards adjacent Roads and Highways. - c) Lighting fixtures mounted on the building and designed to "wash" the facade with light are to be preferred. - d) To the extent practicable, lighting fixtures shall be directed downward (i.e. below the horizontal) rather than upward.
+When buildings having symbolic or historic significance are to be illuminated, a design for the illumination shall be approved by the DRB, after public hearing, and the following provisions shall be met: - a) The maximum illumination on any vertical surface or angular roof surface shall not exceed 2.5 footcandles.